cr0manty/KML_GoogleMaps/README.md

 ## Task
 GoogleMaps application to simplify point identification and description.
-The application reads the point data from a local KML file (an XML file with well-defined structural data) and marks markers on a gugl map.
-You can use either a web application or regular WinForms using the Google Maps API.
+The application reads the point data from a local KML file (an XML file with well-defined structural data) and marks markers on a google map.
+You can use a web application or using the Google Maps API.